-Managed Accounts-In traditional Managed Account programs, a client selects a financial institution sponsor (a "Sponsor"), which provides a bundle of services for a single fee.
+- Managed Accounts-In traditional Managed Account programs, a client selects a Sponsor, which provides a bundle of services for a single fee.
 Typically, this bundle of services includes the research of firms such as Lord Abbett in order to be included as a discretionary investment adviser in the Sponsor's program, payment of Lord Abbett's investment advisory fee, ongoing monitoring and evaluation of Lord Abbett's performance, execution of the client's portfolio transactions, and/or custodial services for the client's assets.
 In some Managed Account programs, so-called "dual contract" programs, the client enters into both an investment management agreement with Lord Abbett and a program agreement with the Sponsor.
-In a dual contract program, the investment management fee may not be included in the Sponsor's bundled fee and, in those cases, the client pays the investment management fee directly to Lord Abbett.

-Model Portfolios-Pursuant to a master investment advisory services agreement, Sponsors of Model Portfolios receive Lord Abbett's model securities portfolio for a particular investment style.
+In a dual contract program, the investment management fee may not be included in the Sponsor's bundled fee and, in those cases, the client pays the investment management fee directly to Lord Abbett. - Model Portfolios-Pursuant to a master investment advisory services agreement, Sponsors of Model Portfolios receive Lord Abbett's model securities portfolio for a particular investment style.
 Based on the model, the Sponsor or its designated representative, often referred to as an "overlay manager," exercises investment discretion and executes each client's portfolio transactions predicated on the Sponsor's or overlay manager's own investment judgment.
 Lord Abbett does not provide Model Portfolios based on the individual needs of any program client.
+In these situations, Lord Abbett does not act as an investment adviser to clients of Sponsor but provides Sponsor with certain information and model portfolios that Sponsor may consider when managing client accounts.

-Differences in Investment Management Services
+Differences in Investment Management Services for Managed Accounts and Model Portfolios

 Lord Abbett provides investment management services through Managed Account and Model Portfolio programs, which generally differ from the investment advisory services it furnishes to other clients.
 Many of the primary differences include the investment types and strategies used.
 Managed Accounts and Model Portfolios generally tend to limit eligible investments to publicly traded equity securities and fixed-income securities, while other Lord Abbett client accounts may also invest in private placements and derivatives, as well as other instruments that are less liquid or not as freely traded.
 In addition, equity Managed Accounts do not participate in initial or secondary offerings because of the difficulty in obtaining sufficient allocations to distribute fairly across all client accounts.
 Managed Accounts also at times have lower portfolio turnover than other Lord Abbett client accounts, especially in certain strategies.
 Finally, Managed Accounts and Model Portfolios typically have fewer holdings than other client portfolios.
-Lord Abbett typically relies on the program Sponsor or consultant/financial adviser to provide client portfolio reporting.
+Lord Abbett typically relies on the Sponsor or consultant/financial adviser to provide client portfolio reporting.
 Additional differences include the following:

-- Equity securities transactions in Managed Accounts and Model Portfolios generally are executed through the Sponsor without a separate commission charge or at a fixed commission amount per trade negotiated by the Sponsor.
-Equity securities transactions for other Lord Abbett investment management clients are placed through broker-dealers selected by Lord Abbett and are subject to separate commission charges that are negotiated by Lord Abbett. - In Managed Account and Model Portfolio programs, Lord Abbett will generally rely exclusively on the Sponsor's determination that its particular investment strategy is suitable for a Managed Account or Model Portfolio client and will not seek to collect and conduct a review of any client information separate from the Sponsor.
-Please refer to the sections entitled Methods of Analysis, Investment Strategies, and Risk of Loss and Investment Discretion below for discussions of how Lord Abbett tailors its advisory services to the individual needs of its clients.
+- Equity securities transactions in Managed Accounts generally are executed through the Sponsor without a separate commission charge or at a fixed commission amount per trade negotiated by the Sponsor.
+Equity securities transactions for other Lord Abbett discretionary investment management clients are placed through broker-dealers selected by Lord Abbett and are subject to separate commission charges that are negotiated by Lord Abbett. - In Managed Account and Model Portfolio programs, Lord Abbett will generally rely exclusively on the Sponsor's determination that its particular investment strategy is suitable for a Managed Account or Model Portfolio client and will not seek to collect and conduct a review of any client information separate from the Sponsor.
+Please refer to the sections titled Methods of Analysis, Investment Strategies, and Risk of Loss and Investment Discretion below for discussions of how Lord Abbett tailors its advisory services to the individual needs of its clients.